Lightly-strained germanium quantum wells with hole mobility exceeding one million

 Beyond $\mu_{max}$, $p_p$ is a key metric for characterizing the disorder potential landscape at low density, the regime relevant for quantum dot qubits.
-Figure~\ref{fig:1}(d) shows the conductivity $\sigma_{xx}$ (circles) as a function of density $p$ for all the investigated devices and their fit to percolation theory (lines) $\sigma \sim (p-p_p)^{1.31}$, where the exponent $1.31$ is fixed for 2D systems\cite{Tracy2009}. $p_p$ ranges from $3.5$ to $4.8 \times 10^{10}$~cm$^{-2}$.
+Figure~\ref{fig:1}(d) shows the conductivity $\sigma_{xx}$ (circles) as a function of density $p$ for all the investigated devices and their fit to percolation theory (lines) $\sigma \sim (p-p_p)^{1.31}$, where the exponent $1.31$ is fixed for 2D systems.\cite{Tracy2009} $p_p$ ranges from $3.5$ to $4.8 \times 10^{10}$~cm$^{-2}$.
 Figure~\ref{fig:1}(d) inset shows a box plot of the percolation density $p_{p}$ across the devices with an average value of $p_{p} = (4.2 \pm 0.6)\times10^{10}$~cm$^{-2}$ (black).
 We take these values as an upper bound for $p_p$, since we observed smaller values of $p_p$ [$(1.76 \pm 0.04) \times 10^{10}$~cm$^{-2}$ at $T=70$~mK] if the range of applied gate voltage is restricted to small voltages above the turn-on threshold.

 Since Ge/S$_{0.1}$Ge$_{0.9}$ is characterized by such low level of disorder, we further explored the quantum transport proprieties of the 2DHG at $70$~mK.
 Figure~\ref{fig:2}(a) shows the longitudinal resistivity $\rho_{xx}$ (black) and transverse Hall resistivity $\rho_{xy}$ (red) as a function of perpendicular magnetic field $B$ up to $0.75$~T and at a Hall density of $7.2 \times 10^{10}$~cm$^{-2}$ and $\mu = 8.1 \times 10^{5}$~cm$^{2}$/Vs. We observe clear Shubnikov–de Haas (SdH) resistivity oscillations above $80$~mT.
 The onset for resolving the spin-degeneracy by Zeeman splitting is $0.17$~T and $\rho_{xx}$ minima reach zero already at $0.5$~T. We do not observe beatings in the SdH oscillations associated with increased Rashba spin-splitting.
-We speculate that such beatings are more likely to be visible at higher densities that we could not reach in the sample.
+We speculate that such beatings are more likely to be visible at higher densities, that require the quantum well to be closer to the dielectric interface.\cite{lodari_light_2019}